compute-io/mode/README.md

 // returns [2, 5]
 ```

-This method will return a sorted `array` in increasing order, holding all modes.
+The function returns a sorted `array` holding all modes in increasing order.

 For non-numeric `arrays`, provide an accessor `function` for accessing `numeric` values.